sanjarahmadov/Spoken-Language-Understanding-Using-LSTM/README.md

 You can start reading from Standard LSTM notebook since this run is the base run, and explains how we proceeded for next experiments.

+All our findings, comparisons to the original paper and some background knowledge are documented in [report](https://github.com/sanjarahmadov/SPOKEN-LANGUAGE-UNDERSTANDING-USING-LSTM/blob/master/Report.sa3312.ts2957.mfp2124.pdf) file.

 [[1](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/20140915012634_789031_1017.pdf)] K. Yao, B. Peng, Y. Zhang, D. Yu, G. Zweig, and Y. Shi, "SPOKEN LANGUAGE UNDERSTANDING USING LONG SHORT-TERM MEMORY NEURAL NETWORKS", IEEE, 2014.